-- Switch tabs to Memory and make note of the apps at the top of the list.
+- Switch tabs to Memory and make a note of the apps at the top of the list.

-- Quit all the apps you don’t currently need by selecting them and clicking on the X button at the top-left corner of the window.
+- Quit all the apps you don’t currently need by selecting them and clicking on the"X" button at the top-left corner of the window.

 If you quit hung applications that are using up memory and it still doesn’t do anything to help Minecraft run better, try restarting your Mac to reset RAM usage.

-4. Free your Mac of junk for faster game play
+4. Free your Mac of junk for faster gameplay

 You can certainly go through the outlined options above to improve your gaming experience, but this will take up time better spent actually playing Minecraft.
 A better way to optimize your Mac all around is to get rid of dead weight — apps, files, settings, caches you no longer need or use.

 How do you do that when these files are in thousands and nearly impossible to go through manually?
-One great tips from the most devoted gamers is to use a one-click solution like CleanMyMac X, which removes junk files along with all kinds of malware that may be stalling your Mac’s top speed in seconds.
+One great tip from the most devoted gamers is to use a one-click solution like CleanMyMac X, which removes junk files along with all kinds of malware that may be stalling your Mac’s top speed in seconds.